 6) Go with the flow

-You can’t see everything your guide book has told you is a must see.
+You can’t see everything your guidebook has told you is a must-see.
 Take a walk on the wild side and deviate to take the road less traveled.
-You may make a “new” discover.
+You may make a “new” discovery.
 Pick your favorites, languish a little while longer and take it all in.

 8) Join a group

 Social media is not all that bad.
 Thanks to a post I dared to put on the Expat Seville group on Facebook, which welcomes both those just passing through Seville as well as those there a bit more permanently, we were able to find an apartment for our 3-month stay.
 We were almost ready to abandon the project save for that last and final attempt.
 Someone responded to my post and that someone pointed me to another someone and now both someones are my good friends.
 I think in total I signed on to 3 or 4 groups: Mums in Seville (their Instagram account is also great), AWC (American Women’s Club in Seville which has been such a treasure for too many reasons for me to get into here and is not only American woman but for anyone who speaks English really whether it is their native tongue or not), Eat out Sevilla, Seville | Girl Gone International, Sevilla pisos (to find rentals – in Spanish) and probably some I can’t remember.
 WhatsApp is huge here so there are so many WhatsApp groups that can be a nuisance or a bounty of information.
 These groups often propose meet-ups and the median age of each varies quite a bit.
 In Uzès, the Barefoot Uzes group has been helping people connect in Uzès thanks to Deborah Bines – the Barefoot Blogger.

 9) Take a Cooking class